Ahhh chocolate… you’ve always been there for me when times were hard…

 The Transportation Security Administration has 2 rules relating to flying with chocolate, and they are the people that decide what you can take on a plane.

 Firstly solid chocolate:

-According to the TSA solid chocolate is permitted in either your carry-on or your checked bags and there is no limit to the number of solid chocolate candy bars you can take.
+You can bring solid chocolate in either your carry-on or your checked bags and there is no limit to the number of solid chocolate candy bars you can take.

 I’m not really sure what “liquid chocolate” is.
-I guess they mean chocolate syrup or chocolate milk.
+I guess they mean chocolate syrup, melted chocolate, or chocolate milk.
 Whatever it is, liquid chocolate is fine for checked bags but there are some hand luggage rules you need to adhere to.

 So if you were flying with chocolate syrup in your carry on bag you’d need to put it in a small 3.4 oz bottle and pack it in the transparent 1 quart bag alongside your mini shampoo bottles.

 That’s all you the information you get from the TSA website.